Retirement: United States

-Saving for retirement
+Income for retirement

-Overall, income after retirement can come from state pensions, occupational pensions, private savings and investments (private pension funds, owned housing), donations (e.g., by children), and social benefits.
-In some countries an additional lump sum is granted, according to the years of work and the average pay; this is usually provided by the employer.
-On a personal level, the rising cost of living during retirement is a serious concern to many older adults.
-Health care costs play an important role.
+Income after retirement can come from state pensions, occupational pensions, private savings and investments (private pension funds, owned housing), donations (e.g., by children), and social benefits.
+Pension plans can be categorized as funded or pay-as-you-go.

-Provision of state pensions is a significant drain on a government's budget.
-As life expectancy increases and the health of older people improves with medical advances, the age of entitlement to a pension has been increasing progressively since about 2010.
+Provision of pay-as-you-go state pensions for can be a significant drain on a government's budget, which can lead to pension underfunding.

 Older people are more prone to sickness, and the cost of health care in retirement is large.
 Most countries provide universal health insurance coverage for seniors, although in the United States many people retire before they become eligible for Medicare health cover at 65 years of age.